trussworks/Engineering-Playbook/infrasec/teardown.md

   you can safely remove the account from the AWS Organization (either from the console or using the CLI) and then close it from the My Account panel.
+* To tear down nested OUs, you will first need to change the parent OU to the top level OU in order to add billing information, otherwise you will encounter the dreaded `ConstraintViolationException` error.

 ## SSL Certificates